jemingzhu-song/jemingzhu-song/README.md

 Hey there 👋 If you’re new here, my name’s Jeming!

-I’m currently a student at UNSW Sydney, studying a Bachelor’s of Commerce and a Bachelor’s of Computer Science.
+I’m currently a student at UNSW Sydney, studying a Bachelors of Commerce and a Bachelors of Computer Science.

 I’ve completed a bunch of internships and placements related to both fields/areas of my degree.
 Technology, Software Engineering, Startups, Consulting, and Finance are some of my interests